LuchiAdaobi/password-generator/README.md

 It's part of my #100DaysOfCode exercise and learning by doing.

-I will be recreating it without the tutorial once it's finished
+I will be recreating it from scratch without the tutorial once it's finished